limpyd/redis-limpyd-jobs/README.md

 Calling this method updates the internal `keys` attributes, which contains redis keys of the waiting lists of all queues listened by the worker (the ones with the same name).

-It's actually called at the beginning of the `run` method.
+It's actually called at the beginning of the `run` method, and at intervals depending on `fetch_priorities_delay`.
-Note that if a queue with a specific priority doesn't exist when this method is called, but later, by adding a job with `add_job`, the worker will ignore it unless this `update_keys` method was called again.
+Note that if a queue with a specific priority doesn't exist when this method is called, but later, by adding a job with `add_job`, the worker will ignore it unless this `update_keys` method was called again (programmatically or by waiting at least `fetch_priorities_delay` seconds)

 ##### `run`